IAmThe2ndHuman/IAmThe2ndHuman/README.md

 # Other stuff
 ## Notes
-If my commit count seems awfully low, it's because most of my repositories are private so they don't show up in my commit count.
-Don't worry, I'm not inactive :pensive:.
+If my commit count seems awfully low, it's because it is...:pensive: I should use this site more often..

 I really, r e a l l y like the letter H.